 Furthermore, the gases may escape into the cabin; that’s a potentially dangerous driving condition.

 Faulty Fuel System

 The other common cause of engine sputtering issues is a faulty fuel system.
 Let’s read about the working mechanism of the fuel system before getting to the root problem.

-The fuel filters pass the fuel towards the injectors, which in turn contains a fuel pump.
+The fuel filters pass the fuel toward the injectors, which in turn contain a fuel pump.
 The fuel pump works to ensure pumping the fuel into the engine evenly.

 Practically, when your fuel pump gets faulty, the engine receives no fuel and, your car stops working.

 You can also experience fuel system clogging as a result of dirt and debris over time.

 In this case, the sputtering-to-acceleration ratio increases, and the engine gets worn out before time.

 If you neglect the alarming signals, you may have to pay expensive repair damages.